sonia-auv/proc_detection/README.md

 ## License

-This project is licensed under the GNU GPL V3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* This repository is highly inspred on [GustavZ repository](https://github.com/GustavZ?tab=repositories)
+* This repository is highly inspred on[GustavZ repository](https://github.com/GustavZ?tab=repositories) Original part used from this project are still copyrighted by him.
+Such part have been identified in our code.